Easy Homemade Fried Pickles

 How to Make Fried Pickles at Home

-Coat the pickles.
+• Coat the pickles.
 Working in batches, dip the pickles in the batter, making sure all sides are covered.

-Fry.
+• Fry.
 Still working in batches, deep fry the pickles in heated oil.
 Use a large pot and fry the pickles for about a minute or two per side until they’re crispy and golden.

-Cool and serve.
+• Cool and serve.
 Allow the fried pickles to cool a bit and then serve the pickles warm with your favorite dipping sauces!
 See my suggestions below for ideas.

-A platter of fried pickles served with a dipping sauce.
+A stack of deep fried pickles

 Tips for Success